alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Deployment/K8S_Deployment.md

 # High Availability Deployment with K8S
-AgentUniverse provides standard working environment images, designed to support containerized deployments on Kubernetes (K8S) clusters.
-This guide will show you how to utilize these working environment images to deploy and set up a cluster on K8S.
-You can get full tag list in [this site](https://cr.console.aliyun.com/repository/cn-hangzhou/agent_universe/agent_universe/images).
+agentUniverse provides standard working environment images specifically designed to support containerized deployments on Kubernetes (K8S) clusters.
+This guide will demonstrate how to utilize these images to deploy and set up a cluster within a K8S  environment.
+You can get the full list of tags on [this site](https://cr.console.aliyun.com/repository/cn-hangzhou/agent_universe/agent_universe/images).
 Official K8S Documentation: [Kubernetes Setup Documentation](https://kubernetes.io/docs/setup/)

 ## 1. Resource Configuration
-First, you need to configure the necessary resource files.
-Below is an example used to define the required Namespace, Deployment, and Service resources using a YAML configuration file:
+Firstly, you need to configure the necessary resource files.
+Below is an example YAML configuration file used to define the required Namespace, Deployment, and Service resources:

 ```yaml
 apiVersion: v1